code-423n4/2023-01-astaria-findings/data/caventa-Q.md

 }
 ```

-We should remove the payable keyword as the function does not have msg.value in this function and tokenTransferFrom function.
-See the below tokenTransferFrom function of TransferProxy.sol
+We should remove the payable keyword as there is no msg.value in this function and tokenTransferFrom function.
+See the tokenTransferFrom function of TransferProxy.sol below

 ```
   function tokenTransferFrom(